 The words transparency and alpha are often used interchangeably.
 They are after all, almost the same thing.

-To use transparency we therefore need an image with an alpha channel.
-We also need to make sure that the alpha channel isn’t empty, which can be the case with many image files.
-If an image has an alpha channel, you would generally know that it does.
+To use transparency, we therefore need an image with an alpha channel.
+We also need to make sure that the alpha channel isn't empty, which can be the case with many image files.
+If an image has an alpha channel, you will generally know that it does.

 There are also alternatives.
 For instance, we can use the built-in procedural textures in Blender to generate an alpha channel.
 All an alpha channel really is, is a gray scale image.
 A mask.

 We could use any of the other channels in an image and tell Blender that we, for instance want to use the Red channel as alpha.
 But we are getting ahead of ourselves here.